fantasyland/static-land/README.md

 of a type can be any values, including primitives (Number, Boolean, etc.)

-For example we can implement an Addition module that uses numbers as values and satisfies the Monoid algebra laws:
+For example we can implement an Addition module that uses numbers as values and satisfies the Monoid algebra requirements:

 ```js
 const Addition = {